MetaMask/metamask-docs/docs/guide/ethereum-provider.md

 The MetaMask provider emits this event when the currently connected chain changes.

-All RPC requests are be submitted to the currently connected chain.
+All RPC requests are submitted to the currently connected chain.
 Therefore, it's critical to keep track of the current chain ID by listening for this event.

 We _strongly_ recommend reloading the page on chain changes, unless absolutely necessary not to.